Wailea Boardwalk & Beach Path

 Paia to Hana (or a portion thereof) out-and-back.
 The section closest to Paia has busy traffic, so you can drive out part of the way for a better ride.
 Twin Falls is a good place to park and start your ride (65 miles ride distance from Twin Falls to Hana, return).

 Wailuku to Kapalua out-and-back along the north/northwest shore.
 Park near the Waihee Elementary School on HI-340 at the edge of Wailuku and ride west to Kapalua on HI-340.
 Break at the Honolua General Store in Kapalua for lunch before you return.
 This is one of our favorite rides now that the road surface has been improved so much.
 Look for ‘Mr. Steepie’ on your return (you'll know when you're on it).
 Ride distance 48 miles.
+If you're looking for something just a bit shorter, drive up the first long hill to the Waihee Ridge Trail parking lot near the ranch and start from there (ride distance ~40 miles).

 If you’re feeling really adventurous, there are some very difficult rides on Maui, including the ‘East Maui Loop’ (Paia, Hana, south shore (with a very rough section), Kula, Makawao, Paia – 110 miles), the ‘West Maui Loop’ (Wailea, Wailuku, Kapalua, Kaanapali, Lahaina, Wailea – 80 miles), or ride up Haleakala until your lungs burn and your extremities freeze (personally, we’ve avoided this last ride).